Past CPD Event

 Group Size

-A maximum of thirty participants can attend this workshop.
+A maximum of thirty participants could attend this workshop.

 Venue